llefaucheur/GRAPH_INTERPRETER/README.md

     used in the CMSIS-DSP ComputeGraph
     ([link](https://github.com/ARM-software/CMSIS-DSP/tree/main/ComputeGraph)),
     with extra fields to set the nodes processor affinity and the board's presets.
-"No code" is one objective of the project: go directly from this GUI to tests on target, [without recompilation]{.underline} of the code running in target .
+"No code" is objective number 1 of the project: go directly from this GUI to tests on target, [without recompilation]{.underline} of the code running in target .

 2.  **A targeted platform is selected with its associated list of "*manifests*"**.
-Each platform using CMSIS-Stream has a "*platform manifest*" giving the processing details (processor architecture and FPU options, minimum guaranteed amount of memory per RAM blocks and their speed, TCM sizes).
+Each platform using Graph-Interpreter has a "*platform manifest*" giving the processing details (processor architecture and FPU options, minimum guaranteed amount of memory per RAM blocks and their speed, TCM sizes).
 And "*software components manifests*" for each of the installed processing Nodes, giving the developer identification, input/output data formats, memory consumption, documentation of the parameters and a list of "presets", test-patterns and expected results.
 This second processing step generates the text file representation of the graph ("*graphTxt*") used by the scheduler and can be manually modified.

 3.  **Finally, the binary file used by the target is generated**.
 The file format is either a C source file, or a *binary* hashed data to